 specify the reasons underlying your preferences.This letter should be included in the single

 PDF file to be uploaded!

-Outstanding candidates will be invited to interview in early December 2017.
+Outstanding candidates will be invited to interview.
 The two references named by these candidates will then be asked for letters of recommendation.